ai-misinformation-hackathon-2023/main/README.md

 If a message is `grammatical` or `unsure`, it is passed to the second layer.

 ### Action
-The bot deletes the messages that are classified as `harmful` or `contains misinformation`, and logs the information.
+The bot deletes the messages that are classified as `harmful` or `contains misinformation`, and posts a response with explanation about why the message was deleted.

 ## Effectiveness